influxdata/docs-v2/content/v2.0/users/view-users.md

 ---
 title: View users
 seotitle: View users in InfluxDB
-description: Review a list of users.
+description: Review a list of users in InfluxDB using the InfluxDB UI or the influx CLI.
 menu:
   v2_0:
     name: View users